 Are you a beer fan and a londoner?
 Or maybe just a beer fan visiting the city?
 Then you must not miss the Bermondsey Beer Mile!

 Turns out that Bermondsey has become the hub for microbreweries in London.
-And the good news for you is that they open on Saturday, and some on Sunday, so you can go taste their golden liquid right from the brewery.
+And the good news for you is that they open as taprooms so you can go taste their golden liquid right from the brewery.
 What’s even better is that they are conveniently located in a straight line over a mile.
+Hence why it’s called the Bermondsey Beer Mile.
 That, my friend, makes the perfect beer crawl.

 Your first stop in the Bermondsey Beer Mile, it will set the mood of what’s to come.
 Located in a railway arch, this brewery is the only one in the crawl which specialises in cask ales.
 As in most breweries in the crawl, the set up is simple and the equipment is visible which makes it feel like the real deal.
 I liked that they do a third of a pint, which is perfect for tasting.

 Where: 46 Druid St, London SE1 2EZ (opening hours on link)

 Only a super short walk from Southwark we found our second stop on the Bermondsey Beer Mile.
 If you are hungry now stop by Maltby Street Market to get a snack which you can bring to the brewery.
 Anspach & Hobday is a little bit tighter on space and also gets pretty crowded so better to go early.
 The most recommended beer is the Smoked Brown.

 Where: 118 Druid St, London SE1 2HH (opening hours on link)

 Located in Maltby Street Market, Hiver make honey beers.
 You’ll usually find four taps available (two cask, two keg) as well as bottles to take away.
 It’s unclear if they let you bring food from the market inside.
 Hiver sources raw honey from independent British beekeepers.